-Glasgow has a population of nearly 600,000 people living here, more than 480,000 people in Edinburgh, and is the largest city in Scotland.
-There is a lively shopping street in the city centre, Glasgow Cathedral in the east, and many restaurants and bars in the west.
-The city combines culture, scenery, food, art and music.
-It’s so wonderful, how can you not love it?
+Glasgow has nearly 600,000 people living here, more than 480,000 people than the capital Edinburgh, and is considered the largest city in Scotland.
+There are lively shopping streets in the city center, Glasgow Cathedral in the East District is famous, and restaurants and bars in the West District are diverse.
+The combination of culture, scenery, food, art and music in the city is so exciting, how can people not love it?

-The origin of the city can be passed back to a church built by St Mungo in the 6th century.
-With the church and the crowd, Glasgow gradually developed into a small-scale town; in the Middle Ages, there were weekly marketplaces and many craftsmen working and living here.
+The origin of the city can be traced back to the 6th century, a church built by St Mungo.
+With churches and crowds, Glasgow began to develop and was built into a small-scale town.
+In the medieval period, there were markets every week, and many artisans worked and lived here.

-The former Glasgow range was small, with only four main roads, completely different from the current prosperity.
-In 1451, it was allowed to set up a university, and the town became lively.
-At the end of the 15th century, there were salt cities, wool markets and fruit and vegetable markets in the town, indicating that there are more and more residents living here.
-Also more prosperous.
+However, the former Glasgow was not very wide, with only four main roads, which is completely different from the current prosperity.
+In 1451, it was allowed to set up universities; at the end of the 15th century, there were salt markets, wool markets, and fruit and vegetable markets in the town.
+More and more residents lived there, and the town became more prosperous.

-In the 17th century, Glasgow began importing and exporting goods, and tobacco was one of the most important imported goods.
-In the mid-19th century, the development of Glasgow was overwhelming.
+In the 17th century, Glasgow began to import and export goods, and tobacco was one of the most important imports.
+In the mid-19th century, Glasgow's development was unstoppable.
 At the end of the 19th century, the population reached nearly 500,000.
-However, high-density residential populations also cause problems, public spaces are overcrowded, and many families can only live in small rooms.
+However, the high-density living population also poses problems.
+The public space is too crowded, and many families can only live in small rooms.

-Fortunately, the construction of the city started at a large scale at this time, and began to supply tap water, set up sewer systems, install electric street lights, etc.; the equipment at the docks and ports was also upgraded.
-After entering the 20th century, Glasgow's people's livelihood construction continued to progress.
-At the end of the 20th century, it transformed into the capital of art and attracted tourists with its cultural heritage.
-Since 1980, there have been many art galleries, galleries and museums opening, and there are many music performance centers.
+Fortunately, the construction of the city began at a large scale at this time, starting to supply tap water, setting up sewer systems, installing electric street lights, etc .; the equipment at the docks and ports was also upgraded and upgraded.
+After entering the 20th century, the people's livelihood construction in Glasgow continued to make progress.
+At the end of the 20th century, it transformed into an art capital and attracted tourists with its cultural heritage.
+Since 1980, many art galleries, galleries and museums have been opened, and there are many music performance centers.

 Nowadays, Glasgow is a city rich in art and culture.
-Its music industry also plays an important role in Scotland.
-It hosts more than 100 music events every week, and the music is popular, rock and classical, and the Royal Conservatoire of Scotland.
-Also located here, it was voted the UNESCO City of Music by the United Nations Educational, Scientific and Cultural Association.
+The music industry also plays an important role in Scotland.
+More than 100 music events are held every week.
+The genre is popular, rock to classical, and so on.
+Located here, it was selected as the UNESCO City of Music by the UNESCO.

-Built between the 13th and 15th centuries, Glasgow Cathedral is considered to be the only preserved building in Scotland since the 1560s.
-The cathedral is very meticulous in interior decoration and is one of the classic representatives of Gothic architecture.
-The site of Glasgow Cathedral is now the place where St Mungo built its first church.
+Glasgow Cathedral was built between the 13th and 15th centuries and is considered to be the only building in Scotland that has survived intact since the 1560s.
+The cathedral has a meticulous interior decoration and is one of the classic representatives of Gothic architecture.
+The location of Glasgow Cathedral today is also where St Mungo built his first church.

 Opening hours Monday to Saturday 9:00 – 17:00